jmchilton/prodbiocloud/getting_started.rst

 Save the Image
 ~~~~~~~~~~~~~~

-The ``CloudBioLinux`` install will setup a script that get executed at
+The `CloudBioLinux`_ install will setup a script that get executed at instance
-startup, so to launch `CloudMan`_ save this image and boot it up with the
+startup to launch `CloudMan`_.
+So the next step is to save this image and boot
-required `CloudMan`_ userdata.
-Details of how to do this will vary between Cloud
+it up with the required `CloudMan`_ userdata.
+Details of how to do this will
-platforms.
+vary between Cloud platforms.

 .. _fabric: http://docs.fabfile.org/